 MUTUAL FUND SERVICE PROVIDERS may elect to apportion income tax to Maine using a special sales-only formula.
-Check the box on Schedule A if you qualify and are making this election.
+Check the box on Schedule A if the entity qualifies and is making this election.
 The choice is irrevocable for five years.
 Taxpayers electing this special apportionment are excluded from combined reporting.
-See 36 M.R.S.A. § 5212.
+36 M.R.S. § 5212.

-Line 12.
+Line 1.
 TOTAL SALES: The apportionment factor is a fraction, the numerator of which includes the total sales of the taxpayer in Maine during the tax period, and the denominator of which includes the total sales of the taxpayer everywhere in the U.S. during the tax period.
-Both the numerator and the deominator must exclude certain sales of tangible personal property into a state where the taxpayer is not taxable, unless the sales are to the federal goverment.
+Both the numerator and the denominator must exclude certain sales of tangible personal property into a state where the taxpayer is not taxable, unless the sales are to the federal government.
 Sales into a state where the taxpayer is not taxable, however, are included if an affiliate with which the taxpayer conducts a unitary business is taxable within that state.